Exploiting Spherical Projections To Generate Human-Like Wrist Pointing Movements: Introduction

 Recently, we have proposed an extension to the PMP called the Harmonic-PMP (H-PMP) \cite{tiseo2021}.
 It is capable of generating human-like reaching trajectories.
 The results show how the minimum jerk trajectory observed in the task-space are consistent with harmonic trajectories distorted by the projection through the arm kinematic structure.
 Differently from the $\lambda_0$-PMP, the H-PMP does not require a nonlinear optimisation of the impedance to generate human-like moments.
 It utilises a stack of Fractal Impedance Controllers to generate a globally stable force field around the desired states.
 The highest controller in the hierarchy generates a smooth reaching trajectory based on the desired target position.
 The second uses the expected environmental forces or velocities to generate a postural optimisation of the motion.
 The third layer integrates this information about the interaction forces at the end-effector for tuning the joint controllers.
 The lowest level of the control architecture is the joint controller that receives as input: position, torque, and accuracy commands.

 This work evaluates the possibility that the synergies described by the Donders' law are a consequence of the spherical projection, and that a non-linear optimisation problem does not need to be solved.
 To prove this we will use the two layers of the H-PMP to generate torque commands to control a spherical joint in simulation (\autoref{fig:SimSetup}), which will be used the proposed spherical representation of the task (\autoref{fig:Example}).
+The validation of the proposed method will prove different wrist movement strategies can be generated without regressing from human data.
+Thus, providing insights on how humans can efficiently learn and generalise motor skills via the modulation of stable attractors defined upon deterministic nonlinear kinematics maps of the task.